Steinway D-274: History

 Even before the German-born family emigrated to the United States, the founder, Henry E. Steinway, had built a grand piano in 1836 (the so-called "kitchen grand"), which today is preserved at the Steinway Hall in New York City.
 Such grand pianos with a limited keyset of 6 or 6.5 octaves and double strings produce less volume of sound than a D-type concert grand piano.

 Concert grand pianos of full size are able to fill a concert hall with sound for 2,000 to 3,000 spectators.
 This was foreshadowed in the 1860s when grand pianos were given harps or frames of cast iron.
 Initially employed to accommodate the cumulative and extraordinary tension of the strings, thereby protecting the wooden structure from destruction, iron frames quickly facilitated a dramatic increase in string tension.
 With increased string tension came increased power and projection.

 At the 1876 Centennial Exposition in Philadelphia, Pennsylvania, there were several manufacturer's competitions, including a piano competition.
 The Steinway company sent two grand pianos displaying their latest developments, demonstrating the firm's innovative and markedly improved piano quality.
 Their determined pursuit of quality was rewarded at the world exhibition with a gold medal.
-Steinway won the competition against several established, well-known American piano makers, including Chickering and Sons and Weber.
+Steinway won the competition against several established, well-known American piano makers, including Chickering & Sons and Weber Piano Company.

 This Steinway concert grand piano, the direct predecessor of today's Model 'D', has become known as the "Centennial grand".
 It remained in production until 1878, when improvements prompted the Steinways to re-designate their models, replacing numeric designations (Types 1 through 4) with Model letters, i.e., A, B, C and D. These letters still mark the types of Steinway's four largest instruments.

 This was a time of remarkable advance: